Rook (ROOK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Rook Historical Price

-According to the latest data gathered on Rook live price page, the current price of Rook is 0.56257USD.
-The circulating supply of Rook(ROOK) is 761.21K ROOK , giving it a market capitalization of $428.24K.
+According to the latest data gathered on Rook live price page, the current price of Rook is 0.541049USD.
+The circulating supply of Rook(ROOK) is 761.21K ROOK , giving it a market capitalization of $411.84K.

 The Rook Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ROOK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.